sedanuronderr/ReminderApp/README.md

 # ReminderApp
-## Fragment,Work Manager,View Binding teknolojileri kullanıldı.
+## Fragment,Work Manager,View Binding Jetpack libraries were used in the project.

 <table>